 Beyond a simple yet secure messaging tool, there are several other features on OurFamilyWizard which let co-parents focus communication or a request solely on one matter at hand.
 One tool that will particularly be of help to those in a parallel parenting arrangement are the various functions of the OFW Calendar.

 For instance, instead of sending a long-winded proposal for a trade in parenting time, parallel parents can make that request using the Trade/Swap tool built into the OurFamilyWizard calendar.

 All that needs to be communicated are the dates and times for the proposed swap and a brief reason—no more than a sentence or two.
 This prevents parents from letting anything else get involved with this one specific matter.
 Once received, the other parent may approve, and all appropriate changes to the calendar will be made automatically.

 More than just for communication between parents, attorneys or other practitioners working with a family can be granted access to oversee the activity going on between parents within OurFamilyWizard.
-With access to both parents, practitioners can work directly with the family in the app by creating entries, view their complete sign in histories, download and print customizable reports of activity, and more.
+With access to both parents, practitioners can work directly with the family by creating entries, viewing their complete sign in histories, downloading and printing customizable reports of activity, and more.

 A parallel parenting arrangement may be a bit harder to manage and take time for parents to get used to, but it can make an enormous difference for families struggling with conflict.

 It may last a couple of months or a few years, but the hope is that parallel parenting will introduce a new structure to your family that promotes peace in both homes.

 Some aspects of parallel parenting can be confusing to put into practice, but help is available.
 Parenting classes—either online or in-person—can help you learn more about what this arrangement will look like and how to get started.